mapaction/rolling-data-scramble-dashboard-poc/README.md

 **Note:** Test coverage cannot measure the quality, or meaningfulness of any tests written, however it can identify code without any tests.

+## Continuous Integration

+GitHub Actions are used to perform Continuous Integration tasks as defined in [`.github/workflows`](/.github/workflows).

 ## Release procedure